 - Application for recognition/classification of the respective degree programme with the required enclosures:

 All the completed placement documents, including the required supporting documents, must be submitted either Email or in writing to the Study Office of the Faculty of Economics and Management Science, Grimmaische Str.
 12, 04109 Leipzig, by four weeks before the official application deadlines.
 After enrolment, all documentary proof (certificates, transcript of records) must be submitted again as originals or as certified copies.
+Partial applications are not permitted; all existing eligible benefits must be submitted in one application.

 After the enrolment, your recognised achievements are transferred to the credit account of the relevant degree programme in AlmaWeb.
 After enrolment, also note the deadline for module enrolment Module enrolment on the homepage of the Study Office.
 This is usually before the start of the semester.